Computer Programming Career Information: 6 Common Questions

 4. How Can I Learn Computer Programming?

 Some people discover how to become a computer programmer by talking with coders they know.
 But a lot of coders have taken very unusual routes to where they are.
-So it often makes more sense to learn about conventional paths to this career before making your first move.
+For instance, when trying to figure out what to do with a philosophy degree, some college graduates realize that their education in the humanities provides a great foundation for learning how to code.
+Of course, it also makes sense to learn about conventional paths to this career before making your first move.

 Of course, all kinds of other formal training options exist as well.
 It's easy to find programs that let you focus on a specialized computer programming major such as software development, video game programming, or web and mobile app development.
 And online computer programming courses keep multiplying in number, which means that you don't necessarily have to attend a college campus.